State of M&A Data Rooms — Q1 2026 Read the report →

 If you're building in fertility, maternal health, menopause, contraception, pelvic health, or women-specific diagnostics/devices/services, the fastest path to funding is not "pitch more VCs."
 It's "pitch the 5–15 investors who already believe."

 When preparing your pitch to FemTech investors, having a professional data room is essential.
-Peony helps women's health startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive clinical and financial data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+Peony (free, $0) helps women's health startups organize investor materials in under 5 minutes, track investor engagement with page-level analytics, and securely share sensitive clinical and financial data with enterprise-grade security and dynamic watermarking.
+Pricing scales from Free ($0, 2 GB) to Pro ($20/admin/mo, 200 GB) to Business ($40/admin/mo, 1 TB) — a fraction of the $5,000-20,000 per-deal costs of legacy platforms.

 Below is a curated list of five high-reputation, FemTech-aligned investors that are (a) meaningfully focused on women's health and (b) structurally set up to invest (not just "interested").